davidcarlisle/dpc-inputenc-tests/readme.txt

   so that it used mapping tables for supported encodings (there may be an existing lua library for this?)
-  Or we could just support this on xelatex but I'm not sure the feature is useful enough to introduce incompatobilities.
+  Or we could just support this on xelatex but I'm not sure the feature is useful enough to introduce incompatibilities.

-  The code is only tested on the supplied files, not with real documents and not in combination with any pther packages.
+  The code is only tested on the supplied files, not with real documents and not in combination with any other packages.

   None of the current test files use auxiliary files.
 Once these are working we need to test aux toc ind bbl etc.